labs-ai-tools-for-devs

 echo $OPENAI_API_KEY > $HOME/.openai-api-key

-See docs for further details on running the conversation loop.
+See docs for more details on how to run the conversation loop.

 Building